Course Catalog

 5 units

 Topics include: what makes a successful intervention; what happens before the formal intervention begins; the ethics involved with interventions; different methods for assessing interventions; and different praxis models.
-Satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
-Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and course 3 or 100.
-Enrollment restricted to senior psychology majors.
+Satisfies the seminar requirement.
+Satisfies the senior comprehensive requirement.
+A service component is involved.
+Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and PSYC 100.
+Enrollment is restricted to senior psychology majors.
 Enrollment limited to 30.

 PSYC 159X